 NMJC is approved by the New Mexico Department of Veterans' Services State Approving Agency (G.I.
 Bill®).
-Most NMJC course offerings are approved and meet veteran's educational assistance criteria under federal and state laws.
 Tuition waivers are available for students who qualify for in-state tuition from out-of-state status under the various federal programs and state legislative action.
-For specific information, contact the NMJC Registrar Assistant.
+For specific information, contact the NMJC Assistant Director for Financial Aid.

 VA benefits for qualified students are computed on full-time or part-time academic status.
 Full-time students are those who maintain twelve (12) or more credit hours throughout the 16-week semester.
-The VA pays strictly by the actual dates of a student's courses within each term or part of term.
+VA pays strictly by the actual dates of a student's courses within each term or part of term.
 For example, a student enrolls in the minimum hours (12) required for a full-time load, but has a course that ends halfway through the semester.
 This student is then not considered full-time by VA once the course has ended, and is then paid based upon the number of credit hours still in progress.